Inside the Alleged Crimes of the Ndimande Brothers: Who Pulled the Trigger That Killed AKA?

 What happens next?

 With the brothers now in custody, the road to trial promises to be filled with drama.
 Prosecutors must navigate a mountain of evidence, including ballistics matches, cellphone data, and potential witness testimonies.
-Defense attorneys, meanwhile, are expected to challenge the extradition process and question the chain of custody for key exhibits.
+Defence attorneys, meanwhile, are expected to challenge the extradition process and question the chain of custody for key exhibits.

 In the end, the question is who really pulled the trigger on AKA?
 The courtroom may soon provide the answer.